 - FPGA-accelerated intellectual property (IP) development ecosystem: image transcoding, genetic computation, data encryption, video compression, hardware emulation design, and deep learning (prediction or training).

 Alibaba Cloud provides FPGA-accelerated instances based on the FaaS platform to offer FPGA acceleration capabilities and maintain the same user experience as that provided by common Elastic Compute Service (ECS) instances.
 To create an FPGA-accelerated instance in the ECS console, you can select an enterprise-level heterogeneous computing instance type.
-For more information about instance types, see Instance family.
+For more information about instance types, see Overview of instance families.

 FPGA-accelerated instances are more reliable and easier to transplant and develop.
 FPGA-accelerated instances are compatible with a variety of FPGA devices such as Intel and Xilinx devices, and support the Multiboot feature that implements hardware burning by using Shell scripts.